SpaceCraftTR/SpaceEditor/README.md

 - Under Code::Blocks' compiler settings, click "Linker settings" tab, and add the following library;
 "libwx_gtk3u_richtext-3.0.so"
 (The name of the library is depending on the operating system you have.
 This name is valid under Linux.
 I don't know what is its name under the Microsoft Windows and macOS.
 So, select the rich text library from your libraries folder and link it to GCC.)

+#### IMPORTANT BUILDING WARNING
+When you first open the .cbp (Code::Blocks project file) file, rebuild the project to get SpaceEditor up and running.
+Otherwise, the program will terminate with -1 error code.